Skip to product information

 Return Policy

-We pour care into every artwork that ships from our Palace, but if your piece arrives with any damage, don’t worry, we’ve got you.
+We pour utmost care into every artwork that ships from our Palace.

-To help us process your refund quickly, just share
+To help us process your refund or exchange quickly, please share:

 Shipping Policy

-All artworks are shipped framed and ready to hang, just as shown.
+We offer free shipping across India.
+All artworks arrive fully framed and ready to hang, just as displayed.

 Each piece is

-carefully packaged to ensure it arrives in perfect condition We ship across India using trusted delivery partners depending on your location.
+carefully packaged to ensure it arrives in perfect condition.
+We ship across India using our trusted delivery partners.

 Vijay A Dhongadi